openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 dpkg-reconfigure tzdata
 ```

-Run `vi /etc/logrotate.conf` and change the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space.
+`vi /etc/logrotate.conf` and change the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space.

 ![Log Rotate edits](../../Images/Edison/logrotate.png)

-You have now installed the operating system on your Edison!
-You can now proceed to the next steps in Phase 1-4.
+You have now installed the operating system and wifi networks on your Edison!
+You can now proceed to the next steps in Phases 1-4.